humairshoukat/Tic-Tac-Toe/README.md

-# TicTacToeGame-JavaScript
+# Tic-Tac-Toe
 Made a Tic Tac Toe Game using JavaScript.<br>
-You can play it here: https://humairshoukat.github.io/TicTacToe/
+You can play it here: https://humairshoukat.github.io/Tic-Ta-cToe/